-- hearts cut from 2" squares of construction paper in 2 or 3 colors - 12 X 18 white construction paper or butcher paper to fit your tables if you're making tablecloths
+12 X 18 white construction paper or butcher paper to fit your tables if you're making tablecloths graphing mat (Materials Index) or paper charts graphing markers prepared by students or teacher

 Give your children many hearts in two or three colors of construction paper to lay out as a border pattern for their placemats (12 X 18 construction paper) or tablecloths.
 Encourage them to look around at one another's patterns and try to be unique.
 This is a very challenging task but the outcome is usually fantastic!